-- (a) Estimate the distance traveled by the motorcycle during this time period using the velocities at the beginning of the time intervals. - (b) Give another estimate using the velocities at the end of the time periods. - (c) Are your estimates in parts (a) and (b) upper estimates?
-Are they lower estimates?
-Explain. - 3.
+- (a) Estimate the distance traveled by the motorcycle during this time period using the velocities at the beginning of the time intervals. - (b) Give another estimate using the velocities at the end of the time periods. - (c) Are your estimates in parts (a) and (b) upper and lower estimates?
+Explain.

+- 4. Consider the following mathematical statements.
 Fill in the blank with "all", "no", or "some" to make the following statements true.
-Note that "some" means one or more instances, but not all. - If your answer is "all", then give a brief explanation as to why. - If your answer is "no", then give a brief explanation as to why. - If your answer is "some", then give two specific examples that illustrate why your answer it not "all" or "no".
+Note that "some" means one or more instances, but not all. - If your answer is "all", then give a brief explanation as to why. - If your answer is "no", then give an example and a brief explanation as to why. - If your answer is "some", then give two specific examples that illustrate why your answer it not "all" or "no".
+Be sure to explain your two examples.